How to buy the best TV

 On an 8K TV, AI upscaling brings SD, HD and 4K footage close to native 8K content.
-Without this technology, 8K TVs would be completely irrelevant since there's no 8K content available through streaming, broadcast or on disk.
-We've seen the results and the sharpness is staggering.
-Since it's now in the 4K range, its 2019 sets could be the best way to watch SD and HD footage, both of which still make up a large portion of the TV that's available through Freeview.
+Without this technology, 8K TVs would be completely irrelevant, since there's no 8K content available through streaming, broadcast or on disc.
+We've seen the results, and the sharpness is staggering.
+Since it's now also in the 4K range, its 2019 sets could be the best way to watch SD and HD footage, both of which still make up a large proportion of the TV that's available through Freeview.

 You can learn more about 8K TVs, content and more in our 8K TV guide.